ParikhKadam/hack-the-box/_posts/2020-1-1-How To Pwn HTB machines.md

 If you wanna know some more you can ask me.There are resources setcion in my blog check that.

-Some people said I'm so fast.Yes I just slept for hours per day when I was solving htb for a month.That's took me to get prohakcer then got guru.
+Some people said I'm so fast.Yes I just slept four hours per day when I was solving htb for a month.That's took me to get prohakcer then got guru.

 When I was solving sniper machine,I was sick for ten days.So Sleep well then try harder.Take care of your help.If you dont have a good health,you can't do anything

 Hope this help

 Enjoy:-)